 Everything that living beings do, and everything that happens to them, is determined by their Soulful Energy.

-An example of this can be when talking of spiritually significant topics with different types of people.
-A Younger Soul, for instance, will not have much interest in such a topic of conversation, while an Older Soul will be.
+An example of this can be when talking about spiritually significant topics with different types of people.
+A Younger Soul, for instance, will not have much interest in such a topic of conversation, while an Older Soul will.

 Another example of Soulful Energy is, for example, during our daily lives we are highly motivated to go and exercise one day, but then the next day we don’t have the slightest desire to do so.

 It is almost as though we are two entirely different people…!

 We usually attribute this behavior to poor willpower, and essentially that is correct when with our new understanding of the world of energy, we define ‘willpower’ as an accumulation of available energy.

 Willpower and discipline are normally thought of as characteristics of personality that one either possesses or not, but we rarely stop to wonder where that driving force of energy that determines our good or bad health, good or bad luck, available affection and love, and so on comes from.

 Systems like the “Law of Attraction” make use of this notion of Soulful Energy as well as ancient mystical teachings such as Qigong that teach you how to align your Spirit, or what they call ‘Qi’, the “life energy force”.

 I’m often asked if it is possible to make the jump from Mature Soul to Old Soul in one lifetime – my answer is yes, it is…